Louiealbp/ContrastiveLearningGoalReaching/README.md

 ## Results
 ### Training Performance
-See the attached write-up for more details.
+See report.pdf for plots, discussion of results, future directions, and more.